-To request an internal formal appeal or grievance review, you (or your authorized representative) have three options.
+To request an internal formal appeal or grievance review, you (or your authorized or legal representative) have three options.

-- Write or Fax.
+- To write or send a fax.
 The preferred option is for you to send your request for an appeal or a grievance review in writing to: Member Appeal and Grievance Program, Blue Cross Blue Shield of Massachusetts, One Enterprise Drive, Quincy, MA 02171-2126.
 Or, you may fax your request to 1-617-246-3616.
 Blue Cross and Blue Shield will let you know that your request was received by sending you a written confirmation within 15 calendar days.
-When you send your request, you should be sure to include any documentation that will help the review. - E-mail.
-Or, you may send your request for an appeal or a grievance review to the Blue Cross and Blue Shield Member Appeal and Grievance Program e-mail address grievances@bcbsma.com.
+When you send your request, you should be sure to include any documentation that will help the review. - To send an e-mail.
+You may send your request for an appeal or a grievance review to the Blue Cross and Blue Shield Member Appeal and Grievance Program e-mail address grievances@bcbsma.com.
 Blue Cross and Blue Shield will let you know that your request was received by sending you a confirmation immediately by e-mail.
 When you send your request, you should be sure to include any documentation that will help the review.

-• Telephone Call.
-Or, you may call the Blue Cross and Blue Shield Member Appeal and Grievance Program at 1-800-472-2689.
+• To make a telephone call.
+You may call the Blue Cross and Blue Shield Member Appeal and Grievance Program at 1-800-472-2689.
 When your request is made by phone, Blue Cross and Blue Shield will send you a written account of your request for an appeal or a grievance review within 48 hours of your phone call.